deepak-afk/olx_clone_django/README.md

 # ecommerce commerce webiste similar to olx
-built using django, html, css and javascript
+Built using django, html, css and javascript

+To run the project download the requirements in the requirements.txt and run command python manage.py